Many people sleep through school, career, and marriage – waking up one day unhappy. They’ve slept through life. Here’s how to wake up.

 It’s easy to sleep through life.
 We’re busy, tired, and jumping from activity to activity.
 We’re not literally asleep.
 The problem is we don’t take the time to reflect on our lives, therefore we’re largely unaware of

-During a recent vacation I completely unplugged from email, social media, and websites for a week.
+During a vacation a few years ago, I completely unplugged from email, social media, and websites for a week.
 The experience revealed some hard lessons about myself.
 I also found the secret for how to unplug in such a way that you won’t be swamped with emails when you plug back in.

 On past vacations I would “check-in” on email each morning and evening.
 This year I decided to completely unplug.
 Unplugging would allow me to fully engage with my family 24/7, relax, and completely change my frame of mind for a week.
 I wanted a real vacation.